FidelusAleksander/ghcertified/content/questions/foundations/question-062.md

 ---
 archetype: "questions"
 title: "Question 062"
-question: "Which of these can make a repository more discoverable?"
+question: "Which of these can make a repository more discoverable?
+(Choose three.)"
 draft: false
 ---